-If you think about typography, it’s actually everywhere, from our phones and laptops, the websites we visit to newspapers and billboards.
-The importance of typography often works subconsciously; it helps convey the message you want heard through intelligent and well thought out styles of writing.
+If you think about typography, it’s actually everywhere, from our phones and laptops, the websites we visit newspapers, and billboards.
+The importance of typography often works subconsciously; it helps convey the message you want to be heard through intelligent and well-thought-out styles of writing.
 Good typography not visible often, but bad ones are!

 Read also: The Ideal Length Of Everything Online

 Fun fact: What we call fonts are actually called “typefaces” *mind blown* Fonts are actually the format the text is saved as.
-So when I say mix up the typefaces, I mean try different styles of fonts together.
-There are some universal combinations that go well together like bold and block letters paired with thin and cursive.
+So when I say mix up the typefaces, I mean to try different styles of fonts together.
+Some universal combinations go well together like bold and block letters paired with thin and cursive.